FluffySnowman/fastmap/README.md

 Fastmap is an efficient tool for linux made for network admins and analysts.
 It combines the power of nmap, tcpdump, snort and much more.

+ANNOUNCEMENT: Due to some technical issues I have had to re-upload and remake this repository.
+The version history is gone but the current version is functional.
+Create an issue if there's any bugs.
+Thanks!

 NOTE: Some code is going through refactoring hence some modules may/may not work.
 Create an issue if there are any problems and I shall get back to you as soon as I can.

 # ADDED [`zmap`](https://github.com/FluffySnowman/fastmap/wiki/Usage#zmap) MODULE.
 CHECK WIKI FOR THE USAGE | GUI SUPPORT (GTK+).
 USE THE `GUI` COMMAND TO USE THE GUI FASTMAP INTERFACE.
 Working on: `mscn` (masscan) module.